Forecasting age distribution of deaths across countries: Life expectancy and annuity valuation: Forecast accuracy comparison

 \subsection{Expanding window}

 We implement an expanding-window scheme, which is commonly used to evaluate model and parameter stability, as well as prediction accuracy over time.
-The expanding window analysis determines the stability of a model's parameter estimates and their forecasts over an expanding window through the sample.
+The expanding-window analysis assesses the stability of a model's parameter estimates and forecasts over an expanding window across the sample.
 Since each data set has a different sample period, we keep the last 20 years of data for evaluation and the remaining data for training.
-For the 20 years of data in the testing sample, we consider one-step-ahead to 20-step-ahead forecasts to assess the model's performance at the short to medium horizons.
+For the 20 years of data in the testing sample, we consider one-step-ahead to 20-step-ahead forecasts to assess the model's performance at short to medium horizons.
 Through the expanding-window scheme, we produce 20 one-step-ahead forecasts, 19 two-step-ahead forecasts, $\dots$, and one 20-step-ahead forecast.
 We compare these forecasts with the holdout data in the testing sample to determine the accuracy of the out-of-sample forecast.
-In Figure~\ref{fig:2}, we present a concept diagram.
+In Figure~\ref{fig:tikz}, we present a concept diagram.